tmistele/SphericalClusterMass.jl/README.md

-# Galaxy cluster mass profiles from gravitational lensing assuming spherical symmetry
+# Galaxy cluster mass profiles from weak gravitational lensing assuming spherical symmetry

-Package to infer galaxy cluster mass profiles from lensing data assuming only spherical symmetry (and not assuming a specific mass profile such as an NFW profile).
+Package to infer galaxy cluster mass profiles from weak-lensing data assuming only spherical symmetry (and not assuming a specific mass profile such as an NFW profile).
 See [arXiv:2408.07026](https://arxiv.org/abs/2408.07026) for details.

 ## Installation